rmosolgo/graphql-ruby/guides/relay/connections.md

 ## Cursors

 By default, cursors are encoded in base64 to make them opaque to a human client.
 You can specify a custom encoder with `Schema#cursor_encoder`.
-The value should be an object which responds to `.encode(plain_text, nonce:)` and `.decode(encoded_text, nonce:)`.
+The value should be an object which responds to `.encode(plain_text, nonce:)` and `.decode(encoded_text, nonce: false)`.

 For example, to use URL-safe base-64 encoding: